 Blount courses are taught by award-winning faculty from disciplines across the University.
 Because of the small course size, Blount students work closely with their professors and receive individualized instruction.

 Because the program is built around the minor, Blount students can easily pursue a variety of majors and participate in other organizations and honor societies at the University.
-In any given year, approximately 85 percent of Blount students also participate in the University of Alabama’s Honors College.
+All incoming Blount Students will automatically be in the Honors College.